Content trust in Azure Container Registry

 Disabling and re-enabling content trust in your registry deletes all trust data for all signed tags in every repository in your registry.
 This action is irreversible--Azure Container Registry cannot recover deleted trust data.
 Disabling content trust does not delete the images themselves.

 To disable content trust for your registry, navigate to the registry in the Azure portal.
-Under POLICIES, select Content Trust (Preview) > Disabled > Save.
+Under Policies, select Content Trust > Disabled > Save.
 You're warned of the loss of all signatures in the registry.
 Select OK to permanently delete all signatures in your registry.

 See Content trust in Docker for additional information about content trust, including docker trust commands and trust delegations.
 While several key points were touched on in this article, content trust is an extensive topic and is covered more in-depth in the Docker documentation.